sandervandevelde/MQTTBrokerPrivatePreview/README.md

 - To route your messages from your clients to different Azure services or your custom endpoint, an Event Grid topic needs to be created and referenced during namespace creation to forward the messages to that topic for routing; this reference cannot be added/updated afterwards.
 That can be achieved by one of two ways:
 	- Use the Namespace-Creation-with-Routing ARM template to create the namespace and the Event Grid topic where the messages will be forwarded.
 	- Create an Event Grid topic in the same region as the same namespace and configured to use “Cloud Event Schema v1.0”, then input the topic’s ARM ID as the “routeTopic” during namespace creation.

-### Warning
-- MQTT broker functionality in Event Grid is in early development and this tech preview is available under NDA.
-Bugs are expected, and we look forward to feedback via email to askmqtt@microsoft.com.
-- Before deviating from the steps in this QuickStart, be sure to review the limitations listed below for the corresponding feature to avoid any confusion.

 ## QuickStart